BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_1_Accessing_Bitcoind_with_Go.md

 $ sudo apt install curl
 ```

-Then, look at the [Go downloads page](https://golang.org/dl/), get the link for the latest download, and download it using curl.
+Then, look at the [Go downloads page](https://golang.org/dl/), get the link for the latest download, and download it using `curl`.
 For a Debian setup, you will want to use the `linux-amd64` version:

 ```
 $ curl -O https://dl.google.com/go/go1.15.1.linux-amd64.tar.gz